Fetal rhabdomyoma

 Rhabdomyoma is a benign mesenchymal tumor of skeletal muscle, separated into two major categories based on site: Cardiac and extracardiac.
 They are further separated by histology: fetal (myxoid and cellular), juvenile (intermediate), and adult types.
 Genital types are recognized, but are often part of either the fetal or juvenile types.
 The fetal type is thought to recapitulate immature skeletal muscle at about week six to ten of gestational development.

 Signs and symptoms

 Most fetal rhabdomyomas are tumors that develop in the head and neck or in the genital region.
 There are a number of cases which have been seen in association with Gorlin syndrome.
-However, cardiac myxomas are known to be associated with tuberous sclerosis.
+However, cardiac rhabdomyomas are known to be associated with tuberous sclerosis.

 Pathophysiology

 Gross pathology

 The tumor may be seen within the subcutaneous tissues (below the skin), mucosal surfaces or in soft tissue.
 Within the head and neck, the posterior ear region, skin of the face, and the tongue are the most commonly affected sites (about a 2:1 ratio of soft tissue to mucosa).
 The tumors are well defined, non-specific usually solitary masses, but when seen in the head and neck (or genital region), they may be polypoid.
 Tumors range in dimension from a few millimeters up to 12.5 cm, with a mean of about 3.0 cm.
 Although there are isolated case reports, multifocality is very rare.